-Earlier this year, along with fellow Exponent Philanthropy staff, colleagues, and board members, I participated in a learning session on equity, inclusion, and diversity.
-Collectively, our eyes were opened, and I certainly found myself, as a funder, thinking about things differently.
-The session didn’t cause an immediate seismic shift in my grantmaking, but it was a catalyst for cleaning my glasses, opening my ears, and thinking more deeply about how I do what I do.
+As my fellow Exponent Philanthropy staff, colleagues, and board members continue on our journey to actively embrace equity, inclusion, and diversity I find myself, as a funder, thinking about things differently.
+Each new seed of insight doesn’t cause an immediate seismic shift in my grantmaking, but is a catalyst for cleaning my glasses, opening my ears, and thinking more deeply about how I do what I do.

-During our recent National Conference, Anthony Simmons from ABFE (the Association of Black Foundation Executives) helped us better understand why many funders are intentionally applying a racial equity lens in their grantmaking work.
-Using historical context and practical advice from two Exponent Philanthropy members, the session emphasized the importance of considering these perspectives as you move forward in your own thinking, community engagement, and grantmaking.
+Anthony Simmons from ABFE (the Association of Black Foundation Executives) helped us better understand why many funders are intentionally applying a racial equity lens in their grantmaking work.
+Using historical context and practical advice from two Exponent Philanthropy members, he emphasized the importance of considering these perspectives as you move forward in your own thinking, community engagement, and grantmaking.

-One of the most important take-aways was recognizing that embracing a racial equity lens in your philanthropy is neither easy, fast, nor simple.
+One of the most important take-aways for me was recognizing that embracing a racial equity lens in your philanthropy is neither easy, fast, nor simple.
 But it is possible.
-And so, as the session concluded, I asked the member-participants to share actionable steps we can each take as we find our own initial footing on the path to incorporating new perspectives.
+And so, I ask you, my peers, to share actionable steps we can each take as we find our own footing on the path to incorporating new perspectives.

 Actionable steps toward incorporating new perspectives